 I’m going to set the scene for you.
 I was camping at Purakaunui Bay, a little south of Dunedin, New Zealand.
 My intention had been to watch the sunrise from outside my tent while boiling some water for coffee.
 I didn’t have a camera on me, just an iPhone SE.
 But what unfolded completely took me by surprise.
 (Before you see the photos I want to point out something.
 In addition to these photos being taken on an old iPhone, they’re also completely unedited.
 No changing colour, no adding contrast, I didn’t even crop or straighten them.
 This is pure New Zealand magic.)

 The sky started out like this.
 Nothing too special, mostly cloudy, probably won’t see that much.

 I soon learned that coffee would have to wait.
 The colours were getting so vivid; I just knew something spectacular was on its way.

 Now I’m frantically running around with my crap iPhone like “Where do I point it?
 Everything is amazing!!”
 (Unlike the calm photographer who periodically looked up from his camera with an expression that read “this girl has no idea what’s going on.”

 It can’t possible get any better, I’m thinking.
 Then the purple really came out.Finally, the purple evolved into a dark blue hue.
 The orange began to fade as the sun came closer to the horizon.The sky still looked gorgeous though.
 I continued to snap away.

 Eventually the sun began to peak through.
 I didn’t take any photos while the sun was actually rising.
 I wanted a moment just to take it all in.
-I don’t know what it is about New Zealand, but it has the best sky I’ve ever scene, regardless of the time of day.
+I don’t know what it is about New Zealand, but it has the best sky I’ve ever seen, regardless of the time of day.

 Read more about New Zealand: